SEOService2020/laravel-phpmorphy/README.md

 // get all morphies, returns array like ['name' => Morphy] Morphies::morphies();

-// get all morphies with pecific locale, returns array like ['name' => Morphy] Morphies::morphies(Morphy::russianLang);
+// get all morphies with specific locale, returns array like ['name' => Morphy] Morphies::morphies(Morphy::russianLang);

 // you can call phpMorphy static methods as well